Zachary Fisher: Honors

 In April 1995, Fisher was presented with the Presidential Citizens Medal by President Bill Clinton.
 In 1997, Fisher and his wife were given the Naval Heritage Award from the U.S. Navy Memorial Foundation for their efforts on the development of Fisher House.
 In 1998, Fisher received the Presidential Medal of Freedom from President Clinton in honor of his wide-ranging contributions on behalf of the young men and women in the U.S. Armed Forces.
 He also received the Horatio Alger Award, the Volunteer Action Award, the Senior Civilian Award from the Chairman of the Joint Chiefs of Staff and the Secretary of Defense, as well as the top awards a civilian can receive from each branch of the military.

 In 1999, the United States Senate introduced a bill that would confer upon Fisher the status of honorary veteran of the Armed Forces.
 Fisher had attempted to enlist in the military during World War II, but was disqualified due to a preexisting medical condition.
 The bill, Public Law 106-161, was signed on December 9, 1999.
 Only Bob Hope shares the status of honorary veteran of the Armed Forces.

 Separately, Presidents Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush and Bill Clinton, as well as Margaret Thatcher and the late Yitzak Rabin, recognized Fisher for his support of charitable organizations throughout the United States.

 In 1997 the Bob Hope-class roll on roll off vehicle cargo ship USNS Fisher (T-AKR-301) was named for him and his wife.

 On 10 March 1996, Zachary Fisher was recognized as the 1996 American College of Healthcare Executives Honorary Fellow at the ACHE's Convocation Ceremony.
 Honorary Fellowship is a special category of ACHE membership.
 It is awarded to distinguished leaders who have had a beneficial influence on the profession of health services management and/or some aspect of public health, but are not eligible to join the College.

 In 1993, Fisher received the Golden Plate Award of the American Academy of Achievement.

 Personal life

 Fisher was married to former USO dancer Elizabeth Kenowsky (died 2004) for 54 years.
-He has one stepson, William Crovello.
+He had one stepson, William Crovello.